-The Frustrating Double Standards of Narcissists
+The Disappointing Double Standards of Narcissists

-disorders such as narcissism are characterized by a distortion of healthy norms for feeling, thinking and relating.
+Disorders such as narcissism are characterized by a distortion of healthy norms for feeling, thinking and relating.
 One of the most notable distortions among narcissists is a pervasive set of double standards and paradoxes.

 For example, people with narcissism demand but are poor listeners.
 They seem supremely confident yet are terribly insecure.
 They expect special treatment yet rarely reciprocate — unless they get something in return.